AI, Work,

 Services are not one thing.

 India's services strength is real.
-But the services that scale globally, pay well, and train young workers are a much thinner bridge than "services share of GDP" suggests.
+The bridge to exportable, well-paid work is much narrower than "services share of GDP" suggests.

 China's lesson is not "copy China."
 It is "learning needs a machine."